sshaar/clef2020-factchecking-task1/README.md

 # CLEF2020-CheckThat!
-Task 1 on Check-worthiness for Tweets
+Task 1 on Check-Worthiness for Tweets

 This repository contains the _dataset_, _format checker, scorer and baselines_ for the [CLEF2020-CheckThat! task 1](https://sites.google.com/view/clef2020-checkthat/tasks/tasks-1-5-check-worthiness?authuser=0).
 The task consists in ranking a stream of tweets according to their check-worthiness.